 Now, it’s time to look at the key to effective SaaS sales and how to use it to get more customers.

-Actually, the first key is what we talked about above.
-Learning and understanding the deep knowledge of sales at the C-level of business, especially for the founders.
+Understanding the deep knowledge of sales at the C-level of business, especially for the founders.
 The notion that sales is dead and it’s all about marketing is ridiculous.

 The best salesperson is the founder.
 Others won’t have the passion for it. – Bill Aulet

-Only then you’ll be able to find out the phonies and legit partners who can sell your product.
+Only then will you be able to find out the phonies and legit partners who can sell your product.

 Because it’s your product, you know why it was built in the first place and who exactly needs your tool.
 The “WHY” is a big factor here.